-2021-2022 Doctoral Psychology Practicum and Psychiatric Externship Program at CMU CaPS
+2023-2024 Program for Doctoral Psychology Practicum and Psychiatric Psychotherapy Rotation at CMU CaPS

-The doctoral practicum and psychiatric externship starts at the end of August 2021 and ends mid-May 2022.
-This program is an advanced practicum training opportunity that requires a minimum of 16 total hours per week, consisting of the following training activities: 9-10 hours direct service, 1-2 hours individual supervision (1 hour by clinical staff with additional opportunity to be supervised by a doctoral psychology intern or a postdoc), 3 hours didactic training, and 1 hour paperwork.
-Seminars and formal training activities take place Thursday mornings from 9:00 a.m. – 12:00 p.m. and attendance is mandatory.
-In order to be consistent with APA requirements, we require videotaping of all therapy sessions; these will be reviewed in supervision.
+This program requires a minimum of 16 total hours per week, consisting of the following training activities: 9-10 hours of direct service, 1-2 hours of supervision (1 hour by CaPS staff with an additional hour of supervision by a doctoral psychology intern in the spring semester), 3 hours of seminars and didactic training, and 1-2 hours of paperwork.
+Seminars and didactic training activities take place Thursday mornings from 9:00 a.m. – 12:00 p.m. and in-person attendance is mandatory.
+The training program requires videotaping of all therapy sessions with consent gained from their clients.

-CaPS office is located at 1060 Morewood Avenue, Morewood Garden E-Tower, Room 236; Pittsburgh PA 15213.
-Each practicum student is assigned an office (which might be a shared space) within the center equipped with a desk, computer, chairs, and lamps.
-Interns have access to administrative support, a copier/printer/scanner, and standard office supplies.
+CaPS office is located on the second floor of Morewood Garden E-Tower, 1060 Morewood Avenue, Pittsburgh, PA, 15213.
+Each practicum trainee is assigned an office (which might be a shared space with a full-time staff member on their work-from-home day).
+Trainees have access to administrative support, a copier/printer/scanner, and standard office supplies.